Optimal stopping of an Ornstein-Uhlenbeck bridge: Solution of the reformulated problem: a direct approach

-The second inequality holds since, due to the fact that $\mu(t, x) \leq \widetilde{\mu}(t, x)$ if and only if $x \geq m_z(t)$, the drift of the reflection of $X$ with respect to $m_z$ is lower than the drift of the reflection of $\widetilde{X}$ with respect to $m_z$, and therefore we can ensure that, pathwise, the first process is lower than the last one $\Pr$-a.s. \cite[see][Theorem 1.1]{ikeda1977}.
-The third inequality is straightforward from the definition of $\overline{M}_z$.
-Therefore, if we consider the OSP
+The second inequality in \eqref{eq:Xt-bound} holds since the drift of the process $t\mapsto m_z(t) + |X_t - m_z(t)|$ is lower than the drift of $t\mapsto m_z(t) + |\wt{X}_t - m_z(t)|$ and, therefore, we can ensure that, pathwise, the first process is lower than the last one $\Pr$-a.s. (see Corollary 3.1 by \cite{Peng_2006_necessary}).
+Indeed, for $\varepsilon > 0$, define the function